Fresno chile: Uses

 Fresno chiles are frequently used for ceviche, salsa and as an accompaniment for rice and black beans.
 Because of their thick walls, they do not dry well and are not good for chili powder.
 In cooking, they can often be substituted for or with jalapeño and serrano peppers.
 Mild green ones can typically be purchased in the summer while the hot red ones are available in the fall.
 It has different culinary usages depending on its maturity.

 The immature green fruits are versatile and can be added to many types of dishes.
 They add mild heat and flavor to sauces, chutneys, dips, relishes, casseroles, soups, stews and savory dishes.
 Green Fresnos can also be pickled and eaten whole.
 They make an excellent garnish for Mexican and Southwestern American cuisine.

 Mature red Fresno peppers provide more flavor and less heat than jalapeño peppers.
 They are often added to salsas, relishes, ceviches, and marinades.
 They make good toppings for tacos, tostadas, burgers, sausages and hot dogs.
 They are large enough to stuff with cheeses, potatoes, seafood and meat.
 Specific recipes include versions of Romesco and rojo cream sauces.

 Nutritional and medical information

 Fresno chiles are an excellent source of vitamin C and B vitamins, containing significant amounts of iron, thiamin, niacin, magnesium and riboflavin.
 They are low in calories, fat, and sodium and help to reduce cholesterol.
 Many of these nutrients reach their highest concentrations in red ripe fruit.
-The heat element is from capsaicin, a chemical compound that provides a natural anti-inflammatory and pain relief and promotes a feeling of being full.
+The heat element is from capsaicin, a chemical compound that provides natural anti-inflammatory and pain relief and promotes a feeling of being full.
 Chilies contain a good amount of minerals including potassium, manganese, iron, and magnesium.